cinchronicity/FlixHive-client/README.md

 ## Technologies Used

 - **React**: For building the user interface in a component-based structure.
-- **Redux**: For managing application state in a structured and predictable manner.
+- **Redux**: For managing application state in a structured and predictable manner (e.g., filtering movies).
 - **SCSS**: For styling the application with modular and reusable CSS.
 - **Parcel**: A build tool used to optimize and bundle the codebase for deployment.
 - **React Router**: For navigation and routing within the application.